SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Note: The original text sometimes has leading and/or trailing spaces.
 Be sure to include them in the translated text as well, since they are important for formatting.

 Important: The ISO language code and the language name itself cannot be changed, once a new language has been initially saved.
 So choose them wisely.
 And last but not least be careful, if you ever want to edit the translation files directly using a text editor.
 This editor must be able to handle multibyte files, since the tranlation files are stored in an UTF-16 format.

+# Button Box Layouts

+Beginning with Release 2.5 it is possible to define Button Box layouts using a structured configuration file.
+A future version will introduce a graphical editor to work on these configurations, but for now you have to create the configuration file using a text editor.

+	[Controls]
+	Switch=2WayToggle;%kButtonBoxImagesDirectory%Photorealistic\Toggle Switch.png;54 x 85
+	Push=Button;%kButtonBoxImagesDirectory%Photorealistic\Push Button 3.png;40 x 40
+	Rotary=Dial;%kButtonBoxImagesDirectory%Photorealistic\Rotary Dial 3.png;42 x 42
+	[Labels]
+	Label=56 x 30
+	[Layouts]
+	Master Controller.Layout=3 x 5
+	Master Controller.1=Switch.1,Label;Switch.2,Label;Switch.3,Label;Switch.4,Label;Switch.5,Label
+	Master Controller.2=Push.1,Label;Push.2,Label;Push.3,Label;Push.4,Label;Rotary.1,Label
+	Master Controller.3=Push.5,Label;Push.6,Label;Push.7,Label;Push.8,Label;Rotary.2,Label
+	Slave Controller.Layout=3 x 4
+	Slave Controller.1=Push.9,Label;Push.10,Label;Push.11,Label;Push.12,Label
+	Slave Controller.2=Push.13,Label;Push.14,Label;Push.15,Label;Push.16,Label
+	Slave Controller.3=Push.17,Label;Push.18,Label;Push.19,Label;Push.20,Label

+You can define as many Button Boxes as you whish, but only those Boxes will be activated by Simulator Controller, that also have been added to the list of active Button Boxes list at the top of the [*Controller* tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).

+In the given configuration file, you first have to define the different *Control* types, you want to use on your Button Box layouts.
+In the example above, three different *Control* types are defined, each one consisting of the name of the corresponding class, the image for the visual representation and the size information for this image.
+Supported classes are "1WayToggle", "2WayToggle", "Button" and "Dial", which corresponds with the controller functions used on the [*Controller* tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).
+The given name of the *Control* type definition will then be used in the configuration of the concrete layouts in the *[Layouts]* section.

+You may define different *Label* types, if you are using label fields of different sizes for your controls.
+The example only introduces one label with a fixed size for all controls.

+In the last section, the layouts of one or more Button Boxes are described using these components.
+For each Button Box you have to define the layout grid with *.Layout*" descriptor and then you enumerate the controls of each row seperately.
+It is possible to leave positions in the grid blank, when not every corresponding position on your Button Box is occupied with a control.
+It is also possible to create a control without a label field.
+The number of each control must correspond with the number of the corresponding controller function defined on the [*Controller* tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).